lvassertail/SAGAN/README.md

 generated images are being saved in the default path './samples'.
 This path can be changed by setting the argument 'sample_path'.

+* To start training from a checkpoint - it's needed to set 'load_checkpoint' to True and 'final_checkpoint_name' to the checkpoint name.

 Here are the commands for reproducing the experiments: